Virtual Offices in Japan, Explained [Updated 2024]

 Basic Plan: ¥9,800 per month

-For the digital nomad or sole entrepreneur, this plan includes a Japanese business address for company incorporation along with physical mail digitized and translated summaries with 1-click.
+This plan includes a Japanese business address for company incorporation, using a Fukuoka business address, along with physical mail digitized and translated summaries with 1-click.

 Standard Plan: ¥28,000 per month